Christopher Clark

 Christopher Clark is a conductor whose work sits at the intersection of performance and artistic innovation.
 His approach is shaped by a deep interest in how sound, space, and human perception interact — a perspective that increasingly defines his projects and artistic leadership.

-As Music Director and Principal Conductor of the Central London Orchestra (CLO), Christopher has cultivated an ensemble defined by musical ambition, clarity of purpose, and a culture of genuine support.
+As Artistic Director of The Jupiter Orchestra, Christopher is cultivating an ensemble defined by musical ambition, clarity of purpose, and a culture of genuine support.
 His leadership blends high artistic standards with an environment where players feel heard, empowered, and inspired to take creative risks.
 He champions emerging talent and regularly introduces new voices to London audiences, including works by New Zealand composers Salina Fisher and Douglas Lilburn.
-His work with the CLO includes frequent collaborations with soloists from the Royal Academy of Music, where he was recently invited to conduct the undergraduate orchestra.
+His work with includes frequent collaborations with soloists from the Royal Academy of Music.

 Christopher’s interdisciplinary curiosity runs through his major projects.
 He has recorded Copland’s Appalachian Spring and Mahler’s Symphony No. 4 with Igor Yuzefovich, Leader of the BBC Symphony Orchestra, and led the world premiere of Alan Williams’s work marking the NHS’s 75th anniversary, paired with Stravinsky’s The Soldier’s Tale.